 To be eligible to apply, you must:

 - Have applied, or be in the process of applying for full-time admission to an eligible graduate program at the Masters level at York University.
 You must be accepted as a new Masters student in the program to hold the scholarship;

 - Your application must be supported by a VISTA Core or Associate Member who would become your supervisor.
 If the primary supervisor is a VISTA Associate Member, a Core Member must also be identified to co-supervise;

 - You must conduct research in the vision sciences as aligned with the VISTA program.

 Program of Study Eligibility

-VISTA Core Members will generally have an appointment in one or more of the following graduate programs:
+VISTA Core and Associate Members will generally have an appointment in one or more of the following graduate programs: